goran-mit/churn_classification/README.md

 A/B test is a sort of online controlled experiment with two variants  (A/B – control and alternative groups) used extensively for advertising campaign optimizations.
 It is a hypothesis test aiming at confirming the statistical significance of the difference in results between the two groups.

-**Goal**: Analysis of test results
+**Goal**: Analysis of test results.

-## Instructions
+**Instructions:**

-Our test has the following ID: yrYnhIfsSNiRlMa7BQIG2g
+- Our test has the following ID: yrYnhIfsSNiRlMa7BQIG2g

-The control group has been labeled with `experimentID.0`, while the alternative group has been labeled with `experimentID.1`.
+- The control group has been labeled with ‘experimentID.0’, while the alternative group has been labeled with ‘experimentID.1’.

-Goal of the experiment was to increase the number of the following events: `sign_up` and `purchase`.
+- Goal of the experiment was to increase the number of the following events: “sign_up” and “purchase”.

-Use Python/R for your analysis, and try to leave important comments in your code.
+- Use SQL (any dialect) for your analysis, and try to leave important comments in your code.

-## Deliverables
+- Make visuals that will be included in your pdf slide deck.
+For this purpose you can use any free data visualization software solution, like Tableau Public or Google Looker.

+**Deliverables:**

-A pdf slide deck (<10 slides) detailing your strategic recommendations for our advertisers.
+- A pdf slide deck (<10 slides) detailing your strategic recommendations for our advertisers.
 It should be self-sufficient, i.e. must be understandable by the reader without any further comments.
+- A SQL code with comments.

-A runnable jupyter-notebook containing all figures that appear in your presentation.
+- A chosen data visualization tool file with visuals used in your presentation.

-## Rules
+**Rules:**

 We understand your time is precious and would not want you to spend more than **6 to 8 hours** on this over the span of **one week max**.

-The outcome should be runnable locally on MacOS.
+**Evaluation:**

+Please send an email with your repository solution.

+It will be assessed based on:

+- Your ability to distill strategic recommendations from a data set
+- Your ability to communicate insights in a clear and effective way to a target audience
+- Your ability with data analysis
+- SQL proficiency